-Yellen urges more IMF, World Bank reforms for climate fight
+Yellen Urges More IMF, World Bank Reforms For Climate Fight

-US Treasury Secretary Janet Yellen said Tuesday she backed efforts to boost the lending firepower of the IMF and World Bank to combat poverty and climate change.
+(MENAFN- Jordan Times) BENGUERIR - US Treasury Secretary Janet Yellen said on Tuesday she backed efforts to boost the lending firepower of the IMF and World Bank to combat poverty and climate change.

 Speaking on the sidelines of the IMF-World Bank annual meetings in Morocco, Yellen said the global lending system had already changed over time to face new challenges.